 Chances for Success

 If you are compromised in any of the above hunting skills then your chances diminish.
-I don't want to mislead any hunter out there; in my 25 years experience I've seen an awful lot of hunters and if you are a chain smoker and overweight and don't want to get out of bed in the morning, you will not be successful in my camp.
+I don't want to mislead any hunter out there.
+If you are a chain smoker or way overweight or you don't want to get out of bed in the morning, you will not be successful in my camp.
 Please, do us both a favor, book your hunt with someone else.

 On the other hand, if you are a diligent hunter and have a good work ethic, you are welcome in my camp anytime.
-You won't find another team of guides in North America that will work harder for your success than my assistant guides and I. We have made a lot of good friends in the past and repeat business counts for about half our bookings every year.
+You won't find another team of guides in North America that will work harder for your success than my assistant guides and I. We have made life-long friends with most of our past hunters.

-Sometimes the biggest obstacle preventing a successful hunt is the weather.
-This is the reason we offer a full ten days hunting.
-It is also the reason our equipment is the highest quality, field tested and proven mountaineering camp and hunt gear that is available today.
-We know and understand the extremes of weather that can occur in the mountains.
-We know what basic comforts and needs are essential for a hunter to be peak performing all day long.
-Your guide will serve excellent meals with foods that meet the rigorous physical demands of an Alaskan hunt.
-Our meals are simple but delicious and nutritious.
-All special dietary needs are accommodated.
+Sometimes the biggest obstacle to a successful hunt is sour weather.
+It is the reason our equipment is the highest quality, field tested and proven, mountaineering camp and hunt gear that is available today.
+We know and understand the extremes of Alaskan weather.
+We work closely with every hunter to make sure they are aware and prepared.